MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-analyze-sentiment.md

 ## Store Sentiment in the Reviews Table

 For the rental property recommendation system you are building for Margie's Travel, you want to store sentiment ratings in the database so you do not have to make calls and incur costs every time sentiment assessments are requested.
 Performing sentiment analysis on the fly can be great for small numbers of records or analyzing data in near-real time.
-Still, for your stored reviews, adding the sentiment data into the database for use in your application makes sense.
+Still, adding the sentiment data into the database for use in your application makes sense for your stored reviews.
 To do this, you want to alter the `reviews` table to add columns for storing the sentiment assessment and the positive, neutral, and negative scores.

 1. Run the following query to update the `reviews` table so it can store sentiment details: